-The Shepherd University School of Music is excited to announce its Seventeenth Annual Honor Music Festival to be held on Martin Luther King, Jr. Day weekend—Friday, January 14 through Sunday, January 16, 2022.
-We are looking forward to welcoming young musicians to our campus for three days of rehearsals, master classes, and performances each year.
-It’s a special occasion to make excellent music together and learn from guest conductors and Shepherd faculty.
+Stay tuned for the Shepherd University School of Music’s Eighteenth Annual Honor Music Festival to be held on Martin Luther King, Jr. Day weekend—Friday, January 13 through Sunday, January 15, 2023.
+We are looking forward to welcoming young musicians to our campus once again for three days of rehearsals, master classes, and performances.
+It’s a great opportunity to make excellent music together and learn from guest conductors and Shepherd faculty.